-- 1. the claimed right is invalid because the conditions for protection have not been satisfied; - 2. the term of protection has expired or the right is no longer in effect; - 3. where authorization of the owner is required, the owner has granted such authorization or, for patents or petty patents, authorization has been granted pursuant to an order under Article 63 of this Law; - 4. the use on board vessels of other countries of devices forming the subject of a patent in the body of the vessel, in the machinery, tackle, gear and other accessories, when such vessels temporarily or accidentally enter the waters of the Lao PDR, provided that such devices are used in this country exclusively for the needs of the vessel; - 5. the use of devices forming the subject of the patent in the construction or operation of aircraft or land vehicles of other countries, or of accessories of such aircraft or land vehicles, when those aircraft or land vehicles temporarily or accidentally enter the Lao PDR; - 6. exceptions or limitations set forth in this Law.
+- 1. the claimed right is invalid because the conditions for protection have not been satisfied; - 2. the term of protection has expired or the right is no longer in effect; - 3. where authorization of the owner is required, the owner has granted such authorization or, for patents or petty patents, authorization has been granted pursuant to an order under Article 63 of this law; - 4. the use on board vessels of other countries of devices forming the subject of a patent in the body of the vessel, in the machinery, tackle, gear and other accessories, when such vessels temporarily or accidentally enter the waters of the Lao PDR, provided that such devices are used in this country exclusively for the needs of the vessel;

+- 5. the use of devices forming the subject of the patent in the construction or operation of aircraft or land vehicles of other countries, or of accessories of such aircraft or land vehicles, when those aircraft or land vehicles temporarily or accidentally enter the Lao PDR; - 6. exceptions or limitations set forth in this law.

-Article 118 (revised).
-Violation of Plant Variety Rights
+Article 122 (revised).
+Violation of New Plant Variety Rights

-Violations of plant variety rights are as follows:
+Violations of new plant variety rights are as follows:

-- 1. carrying out any of the acts prohibited under Article 78 of this Law without the authorization of the owner of the rights with regard to a plant variety that is still under the term of protection; - 2. carrying out any of the acts mentioned in item 1 of this Article with the authorization of the owner of the rights without remunerating the owner of the rights as provided in the terms on which such authorization is provided, or otherwise violating the terms of such authorization; - 3. using a plant variety denomination for a different variety where the variety used is the same as or similar to the denomination of a new plant variety in the same group which is already protected; - 4. using an approved denomination in connection with a different plant variety.

-It shall not be a violation to carry out any of the acts specified in Article 78 of this Law where:

-- 1. the acts are subject to an order authorizing such acts pursuant to Article 87 of this Law: - 2. the breeders rights with respect to the material has been exhausted pursuant to Article 83 of this Law; - 3. the acts are subject to restrictions based on the public interest as set forth in Article 87 of this Law;

-- 4. the breeder's right has been declared void by a court pursuant to Article 85 of this Law and the time for appeal has expired; - 5. the right has been cancelled pursuant to Article 86 of this Law.
+- 1. carrying out any of the acts prohibited under Article 82 of this law without the authorization of the owner of the rights with regard to a plant variety that is still under the term of protection; - 2. carrying out any of the acts mentioned in item 1 of this paragraph with the authorization of the owner of the rights without remunerating the owner of the rights as provided in the terms on which such authorization is provided, or otherwise violating the terms of such authorization; - 3. using a plant variety denomination for a different variety where the variety used is the same as or similar to the denomination of a new plant variety in the same group which is already protected; - 4. using an approved denomination in connection with a different plant variety. - It shall not be a violation to carry out any of the acts specified in Article 82 of this law where: - 1. the acts are subject to an order authorizing such acts pursuant to Article 91 of this law; - 2. the breeder's rights with respect to the material have been exhausted pursuant to Article 87 of this law; - 3. the acts are subject to restrictions based on the public interest as set forth in Article 91 of this law; - 4. the breeder's right has been declared void by a court pursuant to Article 86 of this law and the time for appeal has expired; - 5. the right has been cancelled pursuant to Article 90 of this law.

-Article 119 (revised).
+Article 123.
 Violation of Copyright and Related Rights